Hypercontractivity of spherical averages in Hamming space: Abstract

 \section{Abstract}

-Consider a linear space of functions on the binary hypercube and a linear operator $T_\delta$ acting by averaging a function over a Hamming sphere of radius $\delta n$.
-It is shown that such an operator has a dimension independent bound on the norm $L_p \to L_2$ with $p = 1+(1-2\delta)^2$.
+Consider the linear space of functions on the binary hypercube and the linear operator $S_\delta$ acting by averaging a function over a Hamming sphere of radius $\delta n$ around every point.
+It is shown that this operator has a dimension-independent bound on the norm $L_p \to L_2$ with $p = 1+(1-2\delta)^2$.
 This result evidently parallels a classical estimate of Bonami and Gross for $L_p \to L_q$ norms for the operator of convolution with a Bernoulli noise.
-The estimate for $T_\delta$ is harder to obtain since the latter is neither a part of a semigroup, nor a tensor power.
-The result is shown by a detailed study of the eigenvalues of $T_\delta$ and $L_p\to L_2$ norms of the Fourier multiplier operators $\Pi_a$ with symbol equal to a characterstic function of the Hamming sphere of radius $a$.

-An application of the result to additive combinatorics is given: Any set $A\subset \FF_2^n$ with the property that $A+A$ contains a large portion of some Hamming sphere (counted with multiplicity) must have cardinality a constant multiple of $2^n$.
-It is also demonstrated that this result does not follow from standard spectral gap and semi-definite (Lov\'asz-Delsarte) methods.
+The estimate for $S_\delta$ is harder to obtain since the latter is neither a part of a semigroup, nor a tensor power.
+The result is shown by a detailed study of the eigenvalues of $S_\delta$ and $L_p\to L_2$ norms of the Fourier multiplier operators $\Pi_a$ with symbol equal to a characteristic function of the Hamming sphere of radius $a$ (in the notation common in boolean analysis $\Pi_a f=f^{=a}$, where $f^{=a}$ is a degree-$a$ component of function $f$).
+A sample application of the result is given: Any set $A\subset \FF_2^n$ with the property that $A+A$ contains a large portion of some Hamming sphere (counted with multiplicity) must have cardinality a constant multiple of $2^n$.